ammarhakim/ammar-simjournal/je/je13/je13-incomp-euler-2d.rst

   schemes.
 Increasing spatial order and grid resolution reduces the drop in enstrophy as expected.

-Even with upwind fluxes (used in all the simulations shown above), the energy should be conserved to the order of the scheme.
+Even with upwind fluxes (used in all the simulations shown above), one can show that the energy is conserved by the spatial discretization exactly.
+However, in the actual simulations there is a small loss in energy due to the dissipation added from the Runge-Kutta time-stepping and energy conservation holds only as :math:`\Delta t \rightarrow 0` with the same order as the time integration scheme.
+This is clearly seen in the plot shown below.

 .. figure:: s125s129s130-double-shear-totalEnergy_cmp.png
   :width: 100%